Anaphylaxis treatment

 • Can be quickly administered via intramuscular injection without the need for intravenous access

-• Auto-injectors are user-friendly for non-medical personnel
+• Auto-injectors are designed for easy use by non-medical personnel

 Long-term management strategies can reduce recurrence by more than 70%.